LucasTramonte/SARS-CoV-2-Prediction-based-on-symptoms/README.md

 ![Odds_ratios](Assets/Association_symptoms_COVID-19.png)

-Thus, the odds of being diagnosed with Covid-19 is 1.11 higher given baseline Loss of Smell diagnosis compared to no baseline Loss of Smell.
+Thus, the odds of being diagnosed with Covid-19 is 3.981 higher given baseline Loss of Smell diagnosis compared to no baseline Loss of Smell!

 ## Models